Scholarships

 Testimonial from Recipient Zochil

-“Coming to Alta Vista was rehabilitative for me; it was a fresh start.
-Ever since elementary school, I have wanted to become a doctor, and this goal has been reinforced each passing year.
+Coming to Alta Vista, a continuation high school, was rehabilitative for me; it was a fresh start.
 I always looked forward to science classes such as chemistry, biology, and physics because while everything else in my life was chaotic, the sciences were always stable and consistent.
-My interest is science helped me get through some of the toughest times in my life.
+My interest in science helped me through some of the toughest times in my life.
 It is for this reason that I want a career in the sciences or technology.
-Thank you for helping me.”
+Thank you for helping me.

 – Zochil